The Mitzvah as Love Offering

 Salvation and Sanctification

+In Judaism salvific invites the Messiah’s coming, reflecting the Jewish belief that he has not yet come.
 Beit Shammai understood the mitzvot to be salvific.
-In Judaism salvific invites the Messiah’s coming, reflecting the Jewish belief that he has not yet come.
-Beit Hillel understood them to be sanctifying.
-In Jewish sanctifying means improving in holiness.
-In Catholic understanding, sanctifying is preparation for heaven.
+Beit Hillel understood them to be sanctifying, improving us in holiness, preparing us to be saints.
 The rabbis now follow Beit Hillel, with the understanding that after the Messiah comes they will follow the stricter interpretations of Beit Shammai.

 Promise and Fulfillment